akeneo/pim-api-docs/content/beta/asset-manager/transformations-focus.md

 # Focus on the transformations

 For each [asset family](#the-asset-family), you can define transformations.
-They allow you to ask the PIM to automatically generates one or several new variations of a given media file for each one of the assets that are inside your family.
+They allow you to ask the PIM to automatically generate one or several new variations of a given media file for each asset belonging to your family.

 Let's take an example to make it much clearer.